 The purpose of accommodations and modifications is to reduce or eliminate any disadvantages that may exist because of your disability.
 Accommodations are not student preferences; they are determined through an established review process based on documentation received regarding the student’s disability.
 The law does not require institutions to waive specific courses or academic requirements considered essential to a particular course or program.
 Rather, they are mandated to modify existing requirements on a case-by-case basis in order to ensure that individuals are not discriminated against on the basis of their disability.

-Accommodations Provided by the Extension School
+Accommodations Provided by the Harvard Extension School

-- Exams administered in a distraction-reduced environment.
+- Exams administered in a distraction reduced setting

 Available Adaptive Technology Resources